NSURLCache Uses a Disk Cache as of iOS 5

 The delegate receives connection:willCacheResponse: messages only for protocols that support caching.

 If you’re not yet using AFNetworking, you really should.
-It’s a big step forward compared to classical NSURLConnection handling, even if Apple recently added a few new fancy shorthands in iOS5.
-In AFNetworking, your network operations are indeed subclasses of NSOperation, which allows a much better control what’s currently running, and AFHTTPClient is the perfect base class to implement any API.
+It’s a big step forward compared to classical NSURLConnection handling, even if Apple recently added a few new fancy shorthands in iOS 5.
+In AFNetworking, your network operations are indeed subclasses of NSOperation, which allows much better control over what’s currently running, and AFHTTPClient is the perfect base class to implement any API.